Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 Q: @MiltomoBros asked: With Josh Gordon out, is Malik Turner the next logical third receiver behind DK Metcalf and Tyler Lockett?

-A: It kind of looked that way Sunday, didn’t it, as it was Turner who got the fourth-most snaps of any receiver in the game with 20, ahead of the 11 of Jaron Brown and the 10 of David Moore.
+A: It kind of looked that way Sunday, didn’t it?
+Turner got the fourth-most snaps of any receiver in the game with 20, ahead of Jaron Brown’s 11 and David Moore’s 10.

-But it was Moore who was basically the number three receiver before the team acquired Gordon.
+Moore was basically the No. 3 receiver before the team acquired Gordon.

-Moore had played from 41 to 54 percent of the snaps in the three games before Gordon arrived.
-Since then, he hasn’t played more than 28 percent, and the 15 percent of the snaps he played against the Panthers was his second-lowest of the season.
+Moore had played from 41-54% of the snaps in the three games before Gordon arrived.
+Since then, he hasn’t played more than 28%, and the 15% of the snaps he played against the Panthers was his second-lowest of the season.

-Jaron Brown also has seen a pretty drastic drop in his snaps since the start of the season but his falloff began before Gordon arrived.
+Brown also has seen a pretty drastic drop in his snaps since the start of the season but his falloff began before Gordon arrived.

-Basically, Moore took Brown’s spot as the number three receiver the week of the Atlanta game, and then after Gordon arrived, Brown was inactive for two games.
+Basically, Moore took Brown’s spot as the No. 3 receiver the week of the Atlanta game, and then after Gordon arrived, Brown was inactive for two games.

-He returned to being active the last three games basically because of injuries elsewhere opening up spots, but his playing time has lagged greatly.
+He was active the last three games because of injuries elsewhere opening up spots, but his playing time has lagged greatly.

-Consider that Brown played 73 percent or more of the saps the fist three games of the season.
-He played 16 percent against Carolina.
+Consider that Brown played 73% or more of the snaps the first three games of the season.
+He played 16% against Carolina.

-But while Turner played more than Brown last week, I think for more of a “true’’ number three receiver that the guy whose snaps will most go up now will be Moore.
+While Turner played more than Brown last week, I think for more of a “true’’ No. 3 receiver, Moore will see the biggest bump in snaps.

-That’s mostly a guess on my part as Moore has struggled this year to build off the momentum of last season, which was his second in the NFL — he has 14 receptions on 30 targets this year, a catch percentage of 46.7 that is the second-lowest in the NFL, according to Pro Football Reference, of the 196 receivers with enough receptions to qualify.
+That’s mostly a guess on my part because Moore has struggled this year to build off last season’s momentum.
+He has 14 receptions on 30 targets this year, a 46.7 catch percentage that is the second-lowest among qualifying receivers, according to Pro Football Reference.

 But he also has big-play ability, as we saw three weeks ago with the 60-yard TD that helped break open the game against the Vikings — still Seattle’s longest play of the year.

-But Turner and Brown are also going to play more without Gordon around.
-And the Seahawks will also let production help sort things out.
+Turner and Brown are also going to play more without Gordon around, and the Seahawks will also let production help sort things out.

 Rookie John Ursua could also again be active and maybe get in the game more on offense — he had two snaps Sunday.
 But for now it remains hard to see him as much more than a spot player.